 - Soy sauce and shoyu sauce

 - Soy-based fiber, flour, grits, nuts, or sprouts

 - Soy-based milk, yogurt, ice cream, or cheese

 Other Names That May Mean Soy Ingredients

 3 Ways to Play It Safe

 Always read labels.
 In the U.S., "soy" must be listed on the label if it’s in a food.

 Be careful about eating at Asian restaurants.
 Even if you order a soy-free dish, you could still be exposed because the ingredient is used so often in Asian cooking.
 A cook might use the same utensil on soy and non-soy dishes.
 Explain that you need to be sure your food doesn’t touch soy in any way.

 Ask your doctor about soy oil and lecithin.
-Most people with soy allergies can handle soy oil.
+Most people with soy allergies can handle highly refined soy oil.
 The same goes for soy lecithin, which is often used in chocolate candy, peanut butter, and margarine.
-Your doctor or an allergist can help you figure out if they’re OK for you.
+Avoid cold-pressed, expelled or extruded soy oil—sometimes called gourmet oils.
+These ingredients are different and are not safe to eat if allergic to soy.
+Your doctor or an allergist can help you figure out which are OK for you.